Connect with a certified trainer for free

 Frequently Asked Questions

-Most cases, especially low-grade slips, respond well to non-operative treatments such as physical therapy, NSAIDs, and bracing.
+In most cases, especially low-grade slips, respond well to non-operative treatments such as physical therapy, NSAIDs, and bracing.
 Surgery is typically considered only when symptoms persist despite conservative care.

 Physical therapy is highly effective for many patients.
-It focuses on stretching tight muscles, strengthening the core, and improving posture, which helps stabilize the spine and relieve pressure on affected nerves.
+It focuses on stretching tight muscles, strengthening the core, and improving spondylolisthesis posture, which helps stabilize the spine and relieve pressure on affected nerves.

 Early diagnosis allows for timely intervention with non-invasive strategies, potentially preventing the progression of the slip and avoiding surgery.
 It also helps patients make lifestyle adjustments that protect spinal health in the long term.